tagtag

 Does Mediation Mean Settlement?

 Mediation is one avenue toward a possible settlement after the initial negotiations break down.
 If both parties actively work toward a solution in a mediation session, they can often find a mutually beneficial agreement.
-If they decide to settle during mediation, the agreement will become legally binding once both sides draw up a settlement agreement that includes the terms agreed upon in mediation and sign it together.
+If they decide to settle during mediation, the agreement will become legally binding once both sides sign a settlement agreement that includes the terms agreed upon in mediation and sign it together.

 When Is a Mediation Settlement Not Legally Binding?